 Canada Emergency Wage Subsidy (CEWS)

-Ontario Federation of Agriculture - Statement on COVID-19 Pandemic
+Ontario Federation of Agriculture – Information and Resources

 Government Support/Financial Assistance - Farm Credit Canada

 Agriculture and Agri-Food Canada - Information for Industry

 Mental Health and Wellness - OFA Resources

 Tourism Industry Association of Ontario - COVID-19 Updates

 Tourism Industry of Canada – Impact on Tourism review

 Ontario Restaurant Hotel and Motel Association – Dine Safe Resources